ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 ```

 ### Exercise 17: Preprocess data (Optional)
 In order for our data to fit to the semantic notation needed for the OpenCV training tools, we first need to perform some pre-processing on our annotations.
-To do so, you need to choose **1)** a *positive* class, denoting the class you want your model to identify; and **2)** a *negative* class, denoting a mock class intended to act as a model *regularizer*, meaning that we try to nudge our model to learn relevant features instead of erroneous features.
-In the case of the stop-sign model, the chosen positive class was *stop_sign* and the negative class was *car_side*.
+To do so, you need to choose **1)** a *positive* class, denoting the class you want your model to detect; and **2)** a set of *negative* images, where the positive class is not present.
+In the case of the stop-sign model, the chosen positive class was *stop_sign* and the negative images are found using images containing the class *car_side*, as we expect these types of images to be somewhat reminiscent.

 Run the following command when at the root of the **process_dataset.py** script: